 WiFi Network Design: a practical guide for planning and implementation

-Initially wireless network design involved a large emphasis on coverage, as only a select group of people used and relied on wireless on a regular basis.
+Initially, WiFi network design involved a large emphasis on coverage, as only a select group of people used and relied on wireless on a regular basis.
 With more and more companies opting for BYOD, it is hard to find a regular user who does not rely on wireless every day and often on multiple devices.
 Needless to say, wireless network design has changed significantly.

-This article provides engineering insight and practical techniques for designing, planning and implementing a wireless network that is robust, compliant and without borders.
+This article provides engineering insight and practical techniques for designing, planning, and implementing a wireless network that is robust, compliant, and without borders.

 Plan for capacity, not just coverage

 Not that long ago, designing a WiFi network was pretty much focused around physical site surveys to determine the number of access points needed to provide enough coverage.
-Afterward, you would evaluate the results and compare the amount of APs against an acceptable minimum of signal strength, and the whole WLAN design would be deemed a success.
+Afterward, you would evaluate the results and compare the number of APs against an acceptable minimum of signal strength, and the whole WLAN design would be deemed a success.
 Going down this road is suitable for WLANs that are planned for coverage but certainly is not the right approach to meet capacity requirements.

-In this method, key elements like the number of concurrent users, applications’ bandwidth needs are left out.
-Wireless engineers and IT consultants need to fully understand the network design requirements to ensure a successful design.
-This will help reduce the need for further site surveys after deployment of the WiFi infrastructure in the long run.
+In this method, key elements like the number of concurrent users, and applications’ bandwidth needs are left out.
+Wireless engineers and IT consultants need to fully understand the WiFi network design requirements to ensure a successful design.
+This will help reduce the need for further site surveys after the deployment of the WiFi infrastructure in the long run.